Stability and Sensitivity Analysis of Relative Temporal-Difference Learning: Extended Version: Appendices

 \subsection{Proof of \Cref{t:unstable}}

-We will show shortly that when $\disc=1$, the matrix $\barA$ defined in \eqref{e:MA} has a simple eigenvalue at the origin, and all others in the strict left half plane.
-To prove the theorem we consider conditions under which this eigenvalue moves to the left or right left half plane for relative TD($\lambda$) learning for small $\delrel>0$.
+Subject to the assumptions of \Cref{t:unstable}, we will show shortly that when $\disc=1$ the matrix $\barA$ defined in \eqref{e:MA} has a simple eigenvalue at the origin, and all others in the strict left half plane.
+To prove the theorem we consider conditions under which this eigenvalue moves to the left or right left half plane for RTD($\lambda$) learning for small $\delrel>0$.

 \begin{lemma} Let $\Xi\in\Re^{d\times d}$ have a simple eigenvalue at $0$, with eigenvector $\eta \neq 0$ such that $ \Xi \eta = \eta ^\transpose \Xi = 0 $, normalized to $\|\eta\|=1$.